dreamthought/openclassrooms-example-for-mila/README.md

 * Note that in this case we do not create controllers or templates for /login or /logout.
 This allows you to focus on the SpringSecurityConfig class in an early part of your course.

+# Warning if you change this.
+I've not customised cache-controls headers, so your browser state might show stale content if you change responses or out of the box redirects.

 # To Run
 mvn spring-boot:run